Joan Oumari: Early career in Berlin

+Oumari's youth career began at Rot-Weiß Neukölln.
+After a few years he moved to the youth section of Reinickendorfer Füchse.
+Oumari played in the Verbandsliga Berlin (fifth division) between 2006 and 2008.
+During the 2007–08 season, his team came first in the league with the fewest goals conceded, and were promoted to the NOFV-Oberliga Nord (fifth division).

 SV Babelsberg 03

-The following season Joan Oumari, alongside his older brother Hassan, who also played regularly for Reinickendorfer Füchse, moved to Regionalliga side SV Babelsberg 03.
-While his older brother was only used sporadically, Joan Oumari played in about half of the season games, mostly as a substitute.
+In June 2008, Oumari – alongside his older brother Hassan who also played regularly for Reinickendorfer Füchse – moved to Regionalliga (fourth division) side SV Babelsberg 03.
+Oumari played 15 league games in 2008–09, mostly as a substitute.
+He also helped win the Brandenburg Cup.

-During the 2009–10 season, Oumari only played 11 league games.
+During the 2009–10 season, Oumari played 11 league games.
 His best performance was on 5 March 2010, in 3–0 home win over ZFC Meuselwitz, where he gave two assists and was declared the man of the match.
-At the end of the season, his team came first with the fewest goals conceded in the league and were promoted to the 3.Liga.
-There, Oumari became a regular; initially deployed as a left-back, Oumari was later moved as a center-back.
+At the end of the season, his team came first with the fewest goals conceded in the league and were promoted to the 3.
+Liga (third division).

+Oumari became a regular during the 2010–11 season; initially deployed as a left-back, Oumari was later moved as a center-back.

 Rot-Weiß Erfurt and FSV Frankfurt

-In May 2011, Rot-Weiss Erfurt announced the signing of Oumari on a two-year deal.
+In May 2011, fellow-3.
+Liga side Rot-Weiss Erfurt announced the signing of Oumari on a two-year deal.
 In his first season he immediately took a regular place in central defence and played 29 league games.
+He played 33 games the following season.
+In three seasons in the 3.
+Liga (one at Babelsberg and two at Rot-Weiß), Oumari was a starter in 86 out of 89 games.

-After another year in the third division, Oumari made the jump to the 2.
-Bundesliga, moving to FSV Frankfurt in the summer of 2013.
+On 11 June 2013, Oumari made the jump to the 2.
+Bundesliga (second division), moving to FSV Frankfurt on a two-year contract with an option for a third year.

 Sivasspor

-During the winter transfer window of the 2015–16 season, Oumari moved to Turkish side Sivasspor.
+During the winter transfer window of the 2015–16 season, Oumari moved to Turkish Süper Lig side Sivasspor.
 His first game for the club came on 16 January 2016, as a starter in a 3–1 away loss to Galatasaray.
-On his last game in the season, Oumari scored a goal against Fenerbahce on 19 May 2016 in a 2–2 draw.
-However, the draw wasn't enough as his team was relegated to the TFF First League.
-Oumari played a total of 17 games in the Süper Lig during his first season.
+On his last game in the season, Oumari scored a goal against Fenerbahçe on 19 May 2016 in a 2–2 draw.
+However, the draw wasn't enough as his team was relegated to the TFF First League for the first time in 11 years.
+Oumari played a total of 17 games in the 2015–16 season.

-In his six-month stay in the TFF First League, Oumari played 13 league matches and scored one goal, on 10 December 2016 against Göztepe.
+In his six-month stay in the 2016–17 TFF First League, Oumari played 13 league matches and scored one goal, on 10 December 2016 against Göztepe.

-Al-Nasr

-2017–18: First two seasons
+Al-Nasr and loan to Sagan Tosu

-On 3 January 2017, Oumari moved to UAE Pro-League side Al-Nasr SC on a two-and-a-half-year deal.
+On 3 January 2017, Oumari moved to UAE Pro League side Al-Nasr on a two-and-a-half-year deal.
 He played 32 league games in his first two seasons at the club.